AKC Sporting Group

 - Availability: Difficult to find

-- Talents: Hunting, tracking, retrieving, obedience, agility, sighting, watchdog, pointing
+- Talents: Hunting, tracking, retrieving, pointing, sighting, obedience, agility, and watchdog

 The tail is usually docked so it is three-quarters its natural size.
 No trimming, stripping, or clipping needed, except for tidying up.
 Common health problems include hip dysplasia, eye disease, and cancer.
 Tends to be OK with cats if raised with them from puppyhood; may not be trustworthy with other pets such as rabbits, hamsters, and birds, as the dog may see these animals as game.